kjhealy/workflow-paper/plain-person-text.md

 - [GitHub](http://github.com).
 Host public Git repositories for free.
 Pay to host private ones.
 Also a source for publicly available code (e.g. R packages and utilities) written by other people.
 - [Marked 2](http://marked2app.com).
 Live HTML previewing of Markdown documents.
 Mac OS X only.
 - [Sublime Text](http://sublimetext.com).
 Python-based text editor.
-- [Zotero](http://zotero.org), [Mendeley](http://mendeley.com), and [Papers](http://papersapp.com) are citation managers that incorporate PDF storate, annotationm and other features.
+- [Zotero](http://zotero.org), [Mendeley](http://mendeley.com), and [Papers](http://papersapp.com) are citation managers that incorporate PDF storage, annotation and other features.
 Zotero is free to use.
 Mendeley has a premium tier.
 Papers is a paid application after a trial period.
 I don't use these tools much, but that's not for any strong principled reason---mostly just intertia.
 If you use one and want to integrate with the material here, just make sure it can export to BibTeX/BibLaTeX files.
 Papers, which I've used most recently, can handily output citation keys in pandoc's format amongst several others.